LightedDay/scrbd_book_ripper/README.md

 ## Scribd is changing some of its xpaths so it breaks the script sometimes.
 I will do the best I can to keep updating it!
 If you find errors please report
+### Please report any bugs or if anything is not working, I will try to fix as fast as I can!

 Scribd Book Ripper
 ============